pce-devel/huc/examples/asm/elmer/README.md

 * cd-core-2stage
   - A simple example of creating an ISO for a CD-ROM, and loading the "CORE(not TM)" kernel code in a startup overlay.

+* cd-core-scsitest
+  - A CD-ROM and a HuCARD for testing some low-level details of the PC Engine's SCSI CD-ROM behavior.

 * scd-core-1stage
   - A simple example of creating an ISO for a Super CD-ROM, and loading the "CORE(not TM)" kernel code from the overlay program.